 Poster removal begins: Wednesday, March 27, 12:00 pm

 It is the poster presenter's responsibility to bring the poster to the building and to remove the poster at the end of the meeting.
 SIR will provide push pins to assist with poster set-up.
-Poster presenters can locate their poster board by finding the board with the presentation's corresponding abstract number.
+Posters should be attached to the assigned poster board number.
+Assigned poster board numbers were emailed to presenters on March 1, 2019.

 If the poster presenter is unable to meet the set-up or removal times, you must arrange for a co-author or other colleague to assist with set-up and/or removal.
 All posters remaining Thursday at noon will be discarded.